Wednesday, November 5, 2008

 For a fancy touch, drizzle some good olive oil over the top of the hummus in the serving bowl and sprinkle with some paprika or cayenne pepper.
 You can even add a sprig of parsley or a few whole chickpeas to the center of the dish.

-he tips.
+Finally, the tips.
 This hummus is lower-fat because the large quantities of olive oil and tahini traditionally found in hummus is replaced with yogurt and just a small amount of oil (sesame for a tahini-like flavor).
 In all, there is about 20 g of fat in the whole batch, and since it makes so much, it works out to about 2 g per serving, I think.
 Lowfat plain yogurt is a great way to reduce the amount of fat in other dishes as well.
 For example, it can replace sour cream when used as a condiment (like on your tacos or baked potato), not in baking.
 It can also be used in place of some or all of the mayo in things like tuna salad.

 The other tips involve juicing the lemon.
 Before cutting the lemon (or other citrus fruit) in half for juicing, roll it on the counter under the palm of your hand to get the juices flowing.
 Also, when you juice the fruit, you can use a fancy gizmo, but you can also just squeeze the lemon in your hand, letting the juice run through your fingers to catch the seeds.